Time Bomb (Gotham)

-"Time Bomb" is the tenth episode of the third season, and 54th episode overall from the Fox series Gotham.
+"Time Bomb" (also known as "Mad City: Time Bomb") is the tenth episode of the third season, and 54th episode overall from the Fox series Gotham.
 The episode was written by co-executive producer Robert Hull and directed by Hanelle M. Culpepper.
 It was first broadcast on November 21, 2016.
 In the episode, a car explodes during Mario's and Lee's rehearsal dinner and this causes Falcone to go with Gordon to find out the culprit, discovering it's someone he has previously dealt with.
 Meanwhile, Nygma captures Butch and Tabitha, planning on torturing them as he believes that Butch killed Isabella while Barbara hurries to find them.
 Bruce, Selina, Alfred and Ivy are pursued by the known assassins but discover something else about the Court.

 The episode received positive reviews, with critics praising the dark tone and the build-up to the midseason finale.

 Plot

 Ivy uses her poison to control Alfred's mind and escape.
 Bruce learns about the "Whisper Gang" after the key is out to destroy the secret council, a.k.a. the Court of Owls and is therefore not his enemy.
 Soon after, the Court enforcer kills the Gang leader.
 When Mario is targeted by assassins, Falcone deduces that the Court is responsible and successfully blackmails them into ceasing their attack, not learning their motives, however.
 Nygma kidnaps and tortures Butch and Tabitha before discovering that they are not responsible for Isabella's death, but not before forcing Tabitha to choose between her right hand and Butch's life, choosing the latter.
 Nygma allows them to go to the hospital.
 After investigating the matter, Barbara realizes Cobblepot killed Isabella and plans to use the truth to stage a power grab.
 Gordon says a romantic goodbye to Lee before her upcoming wedding to Mario.
 When Mario sees her leaving Gordon's, he bursts into a fit of rage and exhibits symptoms of the Tetch virus.